-Under section 229(3) of the NGL.

-conduct of another person in breach of a conduct provision may recover their loss or damage by action against the other person in a court.35
+Conduct provisions are Rules or provisions of the NGL for which any person (including the Australian Energy Regulator (AER)) may institute civil proceedings in respect of a breach.40 A person (other than the AER) who suffers loss or damage by conduct of another person in breach of a conduct provision may recover their loss or damage by action against the other person in a court.41

-The Draft Rule amends Rules 200 and 278-286, a number which are conduct provisions.36 Appendix B details the list of relevant conduct provisions and the list of Rules that would be conduct provisions under the Draft Rule.
+The Rule as Made amends Rules 200, 231 and 278-286.
+Rules 200 and 231 are not conduct provisions while a number of Rules 278-286 are conduct provisions.42 Appendix C details the relevant conduct provisions and the list of Rules that are conduct provisions under the Rule as Made.

-The Commission does not intend to recommend to the Victorian Minister that further Rules be prescribed as conduct provisions.
-Under the Draft Rule, the only Rules (of Rules 278-286) that are not conduct provisions are Rules 278, 279(1), 279(4), 281(6) and 284.
+The Commission will not recommend to the Victorian Minister that further Rules be prescribed as conduct provisions.
+Under the Rule as Made, the only Rules (of Rules 278-286) that are not conduct provisions are Rules 278, 279(1), 279(4), 281(6) and 284.

-Furthermore, the Commission does not intend to recommend to the Victorian Minister that any Rule (of Rules 278-286) currently prescribed as a conduct provision be no longer prescribed as a conduct provision.
-Under the Draft Rule, the conduct provisions (of Rules 278-286) are Rules 279(2), 280(1) and 281(5).
+Furthermore, the Commission will not recommend to the Victorian Minister that any Rule (of Rules 278-286) currently prescribed as a conduct provision be no longer prescribed as a conduct provision.
+Under the Rule as Made, the conduct provisions (of Rules 278-286) are Rules 279(2), 280(1) and 281(5).